Jason Steele’s favorite credit cards

 discontinued

 This card offers you 6% cash back on up to $6,000 spent each year at U.S. supermarkets (then 1%) and unlimited 6% back on select U.S. streaming subscriptions.
 You also earn 3% cash back at U.S. gas stations and on transit expenses such as taxis, ridershares, parking, tolls and public transit.
-Earn a $250 statement credit after you spend $3,000 in purchases on your new card within the first six months.
+Earn a $250 statement credit after you spend $3,000 in eligible purchases on your new card within the first six months.
 Annual fee is AnnualFees.

 CardName